 Now that you know how to access the instance configuration options, we’ll go over the available settings.

-This section will list all recent users that have logged into the Minecraft Game Panel and managed this instance.
+This section will list all recent users that have logged into the Game Management Panel and managed this instance.
 The following information will be included:

 - Logged in at